-Invest in early intervention and prevention approaches that treat root causes of suicide and mental health problems.
+Invest in prevention and early intervention approaches that treat the root causes of suicide and mental health problems.

-We must invest in early intervention and prevention approaches in multiple settings, including schools, places of employment, and community spaces.
+Invest in prevention and early intervention approaches in a range of settings, including schools, places of employment, and community spaces.

 Priority 6 Work Group

 Priority 6 is one of six strategic imperatives the National Response has identified to help transform mental health and suicide prevention nationwide in the wake of the pandemic and beyond.